 One of those Killinghall teams is run specially for young people with disabilities.
 Head Coach Chris Dixon founded this Sportability group in 2003 after noticing that access to extra-curricular, organised sport was limited for young people with additional needs and disabilities.
 Chris told us that the team was very popular and successful with it's members but they had difficulty advertising it's existence to more communities, schools and support groups that would be able to join and enjoy it.
 So before lockdown, we visited the group and made a video to raise awareness.

 IT Schools Africa

-We are extremely proud of our collaboration with IT Schools Africa, a charity that collects unwanted computers from companies, refurbishes them, and then sends them to be distributed across schools in Kenya, Malawi, Zambia and Zimbabwe.
-What we share with this charity is the goal to make the use of technology accessible to everyone, especially kids.
+We first heard of IT Schools Africa through our friend Ross at Reusing IT, a charity that collects unwanted computers from companies, refurbishes them, and then sends them to be distributed across schools in Kenya, Malawi, Zambia and Zimbabwe.
+What we share with this charity is the goal to make technology accessible for everyone, especially in the education sector.